vexdev/amarr/README.md

 Amarr is currently using jAmule to connect to amule, which only supports amule versions 2.3.1 to 2.3.3.
 Amarr has been especially tested with the latest released version of Adunanza.

-## TODO

-- [X] ~~Implement generation of torrent files~~ Using magnet links instead
-- [X] Add support for multiple categories by a local database (Or by amule client?)
-- [X] Publish EC library to maven
-- [X] Dockerize and publish to docker hub
-- [X] Add support for percentage of completion of search
-- [X] Document the versions of aMule that are supported
-- [ ] Add in memory cache for jamule requests
-- [X] Query the status of amule client and reconnect if necessary
-- [X] Make categories more resilient, introduce a local database